Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Chronos-Beluga-v2-13B (using oobabooga/text-generation-webui) : 10
 - Chronos-Hermes-13B-v2 (using oobabooga/text-generation-webui) : 10
 - vicuna-13B-v1.5 (using oobabooga/text-generation-webui) : 10
+- Stable-Platypus2-13B (using oobabooga/text-generation-webui) : 10
+- Platypus2-13B (using oobabooga/text-generation-webui) : 1
+- Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 10
+- OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 10

 ### Question 13: Use the retrieved context to answer a question.
 Context contains the answer.
 (Prompt too long.
 See spreadsheet for original prompt)
 Task Domain: Document Question Answering